Last updated February 25, 2021

 Children have similar symptoms to adults and generally have mild illness.

 Please consult a medical provider for any other symptoms that are severe or concerning.

 Q: Are there guidelines for cleaning and disinfecting facilities and community settings?

 A: Yes, there are CDC Recommendations for cleaning and disinfecting community spaces.
 These guidelines have recommendations for cleaning electronics, laundry, and much more.

-A: If you think there is an outbreak in your facility call the Minnesota Department of Health at 651-201-5414.
+A: If you need to report a case or have questions, you can email Health.R-Congregate@state.mn.us.
+If the situation is more urgent, call the Minnesota Department of Health at 651-201-5414.